Head of Inspection and Assessment, Children’s Services Regulation, Quality Assurance.

 Quality Assurance and Monitoring: The team monitors and reports on service delivery against standards, regulations, and legislative requirements, and seeks to ensure that service improvement activity takes place in response to reviews.
 The post holder will have accountability and responsibility for the effective planning, design, implementation, and delivery of Tusla regulatory inspections and assessments.
 Tusla is the statutory regulator of the early year’s sector, child safeguarding statement compliance and alternative care and education settings.

-The main purpose of the role is to provide excellent direction and leadership in order to effectively deliver high quality, intelligence driven and responsive statutory regulation of early years, non-statutory alternative care and education, school age childcare and childminders.
+The main purpose of the role is to provide excellent direction and leadership to effectively deliver high quality, intelligence driven and responsive statutory regulation of early years, non-statutory alternative care and education, school age childcare and childminders.
 This will be done in accordance with relevant legislation, regulations, standards and adhere to Tusla policy.

 This post holder will also be responsible for leading and driving continuous improvement in the Inspectorate regulatory model to ensure that it is risk-based, proportionate and responsive and makes the best use of resources and regulatory interventions.